maurifl/MyPorfolio/README.md

 ## Procedimiento para subir la WebSite a la nube

-1- Loguearse en Firebase (firebase login)
+1- Loguearse en Firebase (firebase login).
-2- Autenticar cuenta de google
+2- Autenticar cuenta de google.
-3- Iniciar firebase (firebase init)
+3- Iniciar firebase (firebase init).
 4- Are you ready to proceed?
-(Y)
+(Y).
-5- Seleccionar Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys (*) 6- What do you want to use as your public directory? (public) 7- Configure as a single-page app (rewrite all urls to /index.html)?
+5- Seleccionar Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys (*).
+6- What do you want to use as your public directory? (public) 7- Configure as a single-page app (rewrite all urls to /index.html)?
 (Yes) 8- Set up automatic builds and deploys with GitHub?
 (Yes)